snaerth/create-react-component-folder/README.md

 ## Set default config

-There is support for setting default config options, so you only have to set you desired config once.<br>
-This makes creating your components even easier.<br>
+There is support for setting default config options, so you only have to set you desired config once.
+This makes creating your components even easier.
 All you have to do is follow one of these three options.

-1. In your package.json, add a **"crcf"** property key with array of default config options
+In your package.json, add a **"crcf"** property key with array of default config options

 ```sh
 "crcf": [